Raider123/Biosignal_toolbox/src/JTE_Project/JTE_Code_Readme.md

 ## Joint Torque Estimation from Surface EMG Signals

-This repository contains the complete codebase for a master's thesis project on **real-time joint torque estimation (JTE)** of the upper limb from surface electromyography (sEMG) signals.
+This repository contains the complete documentation for the maste project on **real-time joint torque estimation (JTE)** of the upper limb from surface electromyography (sEMG) signals.

 The system estimates torques for three degrees of freedom — **elbow flexion/extension**, **shoulder frontal flexion**, and **shoulder lateral abduction** — using deep learning models (MLP and TCN) in both offline and pseudo-online settings.

 ---